guillermosolovey/web-personal/content/authors/admin/_index.md

 After obtaining a PhD. in Physics in Buenos Aires, I moved to New York to work on computational and cognitive science as a posdoc at The Rockefeller Univeristy and then at Columbia University.
-Back to Argentina I joined CONICET as a researcher and since 2018 I am a Professor at the Universidad de Buenos Aires.
+Back to Argentina I joined CONICET as a researcher at the [Instituto de Cálculo](http://www.ic.fcen.uba.ar) and since 2018 I am a Professor at the Universidad de Buenos
+Aires.

 I enjoy doing experiments, computational and statistical models to understand different aspects of